troutmanat/troutman-blog/source/articles/2013-01-08-practices-mechanisms-policies-and-rules.html.markdown

 Begin by admitting to yourself that asking people to change, even if they AGREE with the suggestion is a low-probability event.
 Worse still, even if you have an extremely motivated and passionate team, they're likely not a team of robots (If you run a team of robots please email me, **I want to know more**) and will eventually make mistakes when trying to apply a policy.
 Expecting the right thing to consistently happen just because everyone agrees, and even wants the outcome is nothing more than relying on good intentions, which will eventually result in the reemergence of a problem.

-## What we want is a mechanism that nobody every has to think about if things are going well
+## What we want is a mechanism that nobody every has to think about when things are going well

 Sticking with our code testing example, the solution wasn't to get everyone to agree that code must be tested, it's to make sure that when code isn't tested, the submitter isn't successful.
 In this example, maybe the solution is a pre-commit hook that validates the code includes changes to test files, or maybe you're one of those insane teams that has code coverage metrics.
 Regardless of the reason, a failure to test new code results in a localized failure for the individual.
 The intended outcome is always achieved, no matter what the mistake or omission.